HL7/davinci-ecdx/input/pagecontent/direct-query.md

 - *Pre-negotiate* the signature requirement with the organization representing the Data Source/Responder.
    - If the signature requirement is pre-negotiated, it **SHALL** be assumed that *all* search query response will be signed.
-   - Conversely, it **SHOULD** be assumed that no search query response will be signed unless there exists a pre-negotiated agreement
+   - Conversely, it **SHOULD NOT** be assumed that a query response will be signed unless there exists a pre-negotiated agreement
    - Unlike Task based queries, the actual FHIR queries won't indicate that a signature is required.
    - Based on the agreement, *Electronic* or *digital* signatures **MAY** be used
 - Follow the documentation in the [Signatures] page for validating signatures.